Amusement Device Inspection

 • a check of the effective and safe operation of the device.

 An Amusement Device Inspection ensures all the high stress areas and critical parts of the device are inspected in detail, including those that are normally hidden or inaccessible during other inspections.

-When is a major inspection (Amusement Device Inspection) required?
+When is a Amusement Device Inspection (Amusement Ride Inspection) required?

 The WHS Regulation requires a major inspection of an amusement device: